 Can you paint either the white flat or white raised panel door?

 Painting either the white flat or white raised panel door is not recommended.
-The flat birch door is recommended when painting a flat style door and when painting a raised panel door the determination is made on the desired grain of wood.
+The flat maple veneer door is recommended when painting a flat style door and when painting a raised panel door the determination is made on the desired grain of wood.
 Each door will show a slightly different texture.
 Oak has a more open grain, Maple more closed and Pine a softer wood.

 What irons fit into the ironing center?